 We have built a deep and experienced executive-level management team.
-Greg Daily, our Chairman and Chief Executive Officer, and Clay Whitson, our Chief Financial Officer, have each previously served in similar roles with iPayment, Inc. and PMT Services, Inc. Our President, Rick Stanford, who is responsible for mergers and acquisitions, has a 30-year professional relationship with Mr. Daily and Mr. Whitson, including working together at PMT Services, Inc. By executing a consistent strategy, substantial value was created at both iPayment, Inc. and PMT Services, Inc. through organic growth and growth through acquisitions.
-Rob Bertke, our Executive Vice President-Information Technology, has over 20 years of experience in the payment technology and B2B commerce industries.
+Greg Daily, our Chairman and Chief Executive Officer, and Clay Whitson, our Chief Financial Officer, have each previously served in similar roles with PMT Services, Inc. and iPayment, Inc. Our President, Rick Stanford, who is responsible for mergers and acquisitions, has a 30-year professional relationship with Mr. Daily and Mr. Whitson, including working together at PMT Services, Inc. Rob Bertke, our Chief Technology Officer, has over 20 years of experience in the payment technology and B2B commerce industries.
 Importantly, many of our acquisitions have added managers with extensive knowledge of their vertical markets and deep client relationships.

-We generate revenue primarily from volume-based fees as a result of payment processing services provided to clients throughout the United States.
+We generate revenue primarily from payment processing services, which principally include but are not limited to volume-based fees, provided to clients throughout the United States.
 Our payment processing services enable clients to accept electronic payments, facilitating the exchange of funds and transaction data between clients, financial institutions and payment networks.
 Our payment processing services include merchant onboarding, risk and underwriting, authorization, settlement, chargeback processing and other merchant support.
 We also generate revenue from software licensing subscriptions, ongoing support, and other POS-related solutions that we provide to our clients directly and through our distribution partners.

+For the six month period ended March 31, 2018, we generated \$154.9 million in revenue, \$(7.2) million of net loss and \$14.6 million of adjusted EBITDA, compared to \$124.5 million in revenue, \$(0.4) million of net loss and \$9.1 million of adjusted EBITDA for the comparable period in 2017, an increase of 24% and 60% for revenue and adjusted EBITDA, respectively.
 In fiscal year 2017, we generated \$262.6 million in revenue, \$0.9 million of net income and \$19.3 million of adjusted EBITDA, compared to \$199.6 million in revenue, \$(2.1) million of net loss and \$17.6 million of adjusted EBITDA in fiscal year 2016, an increase of 32% and 10% for revenue and adjusted EBITDA, respectively.
 See "Summary Historical and Pro Forma Consolidated Financial and Other Data" for a discussion of adjusted EBITDA and a reconciliation of adjusted EBITDA to net income (loss), the most directly comparable measure under accounting principles generally accepted in the United States of America ("GAAP").